andreffs18/dotfiles/README.md

 My configuration files.
 It take the effort out of installing and configuring a new Mac manually.
 Enjoy! 😄

 ## Installation

+The first ting we should do is to make sure we have our system updated! **Apple menu () > About This Mac > Software Update**

-To setup a brand new macOS you just need to run the following one-liner:
+Secondly, you just need to run the following one-liner:

 ```shell
 $ bash -c "`curl -fsSL https://raw.githubusercontent.com/andreffs18/dotfiles/master/install.sh`"